CoCarrivale/EFT_studies/README.md

 # EFT_studies

-> Everything started when someone thought "why should I lose my mental health generating gridpacks with 100k operators, if only 10 of them affect my process?".
-That's why this code exists.
-Counting the diagrams introduced by different EFT operators and comparing them with SM ones, now you can derive a process-specific list of operators.
+> Counting the diagrams introduced by different EFT operators and comparing them with SM ones, now you can derive a process-specific list of operators.
 Associated reweight_card and restrict_card are for free.

 After cloning the repository, run the configuration file: